FZJ-INM1-BDA/siibra-python/docs/create_preconfiguration.md

 The first step is deciding what kind of object the JSON file should create.

-### Atlas concepts
+### Atlas elements

-Atlas concepts describe the structural organization of an atlas.
+Atlas elements describe the structural organization of an atlas.
 Common types
 include:

 * reference atlas,